9th International Workshop on

 Call for Papers

-8th International Workshop on Pervasive Computing for Vehicular Systems (PerVehicle 2026) aims to provide researchers and practitioners a forum for presenting and discussing research challenges on pervasive and mobile computing technologies for intelligent vehicular systems.
-Vehicular systems have become more significant for our society.
-For example, connected vehicles will provide new network architectures and middleware to enable new pervasive applications like intelligent platooning, cooperative optimization of traffic flows, automated vehicles and intelligent vehicle-pedestrian safety systems.
-In addition, drones and UAVs will bring new concepts and ideas for smart mobility and society.
-Pervasive computing technologies including wireless networking, mobile and distributed computing, sensor systems, ambient intelligence, and smart devices, will play more important roles in designing, managing and realizing intelligent, smart vehicular systems.
-The main focus of this workshop is on such pervasive and mobile computing for/by vehicular systems.
+9th International Workshop on Pervasive Computing for Vehicular Systems (PerVehicle 2027) aims to provide researchers and practitioners a forum for presenting and discussing research challenges on pervasive and mobile computing technologies for intelligent vehicular systems.
+Vehicular systems and urban mobility networks have become increasingly significant and diverse in our society.
+The scope of intelligent vehicular systems now extends beyond traditional automobiles to include a broad spectrum of road users.
+For instance, connected vehicles and automated systems provide new network architectures and middleware to enable pervasive applications like intelligent platooning and cooperative traffic flow optimization.
+Concurrently, protecting Vulnerable Road Users (VRUs) and integration of Active Mobility (e.g., bicycles, e-scooters, and micro-mobility) have emerged as critical challenges, demanding advanced cooperative vehicle-pedestrian safety systems and context-aware pervasive services.
+In addition, drones and UAVs continue to bring new concepts for multi-modal smart mobility.
+Pervasive computing technologies—including wireless networking, mobile and distributed computing, edge/fog intelligence, sensor systems, ambient intelligence, and smart personal devices—will play more important roles than ever in designing, managing, and realizing safe, efficient, and inclusive vehicular and mobility systems.
+The main focus of this workshop is on such pervasive and mobile computing for/by comprehensive vehicular and urban mobility systems.
 We solicit technical papers describing original, previously unpublished research, not currently under review by another conference or journal.
 Submissions should clearly identify how they relate to issues on pervasive computing and vehicular systems.
 Contributions describing an overall working system and reporting real world deployment experiences are particularly of interest.

 Topics of this workshop include, but are not limited to: